tofunlp/lineflow/README.md

 def preprocess(x):
     return x.split()

-'''/path/to/text will looks like below: i 'm a line 1 . i 'm a line 2 . i 'm a line 3 .
+'''/path/to/text will look like below: i 'm a line 1 . i 'm a line 2 . i 'm a line 3 .